viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

     {{< tabs name="Localize only">}}
     {{% tab name="Config Builder" %}}

-The configuration is similar to the configuration for [updating an existing map](#update-an-existing-map), except instead of configuring a `Data capture rate (Hz)` on the camera and movement sensor, set a `Data polling rate (Hz)` on both.
+The configuration is similar to the configuration for [updating an existing map](#update-an-existing-map), except instead of adding a data management service and configuring data capture on the camera and movement sensor, set a `Data polling rate (Hz)` on both.
 The `cartographer` module on your machine polls the live LiDAR and IMU directly at these rates, whereas the capture rate is only used when data is being sent to the cloud.

     {{% /tab %}}